tycrek/degoogle/README.md

   - *Editor note: See [this article](https://outline.com/BK8f7h) for why I didn't include WhatsApp and why you should NOT use it (if someone has a better Outline link, that would be much appreciated).*
   - I have also **removed** Telegram.
 See [Issue #29](https://github.com/tycrek/degoogle/issues/29) from @arsv.
 - Gmail
   - [Protonmail](https://protonmail.com/) - One of the top privacy-focused email providers.
 Servers are in Switzerland in an underground guarded bunker that they claim can "survive a nuclear attack".
-I've used this frequently and it's pretty good.
   - [Tutanota](https://tutanota.com/) - **14-eyes** - Open-source.
 Also one of the top privacy-focused email providers.
 Located in Germany.
-  - [Zoho Mail](https://www.zoho.com/mail/) - Zoho comes back yet again with a mail solution.
   - [Posteo](https://posteo.de/en) - **14-eyes** - Completely anonymous mail provider located in Germany.
   - [mailbox.org](https://mailbox.org/en/) - **14-eyes** - Paid email provider, also located in Germany.
   - [Disroot](https://disroot.org/) - **9-eyes** - Decentralized email service.
   - [StartMail](https://www.startmail.com/en/) - **9-eyes** - Operated by the same people who run StartPage.
   - [Runbox](https://runbox.com/why-runbox/privacy-protection/) - **9-eyes** - Privacy focusued email provider.
 Thanks @petertorelli
   - *This is just for the Gmail service, not a client*
+  - Note: Zoho has been removed as per issue #53.
+See [this link](https://news.ycombinator.com/item?id=18056723).
+Thanks @ribtoks
 - Keep
   - [Joplin](https://joplinapp.org/) - Open-source notes/todo app.
 Available for Windows, macOS, Linux, Android, and iOS.
 Also offers a terminal version.
 It can import Evernote `.enex` files if you use that.
 It can also sync with Nextcloud (mentioned above).
   - [Standard Notes](https://standardnotes.org/) - Encrypted note storage with loads of features.
 Offers a web app as well as downloads for most operating systems.
 Has a paid plan, but the free tier has many useful features as well.
-  - [Zoho Notebook](https://www.zoho.com/notebook/) - A notebook from Zoho.
-Also available on Android.
   - [QOwnNotes](https://www.qownnotes.org/) - Open-source file editor with Markdown support. (thanks u/maqp2)
 - Play Music & Play Movies and TV
   - [Jellyfin](https://jellyfin.github.io/) - Open-source alternative to the Play media services.
 You do need to provide your own content, however.
 In active development with frequent updates (to the source, that is).